axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

    - Open your Metamask wallet, go to Settings -> Advanced, then find Show HEX data and enable that option.
 This way you can send a data transaction directly with the Metamask wallet.

-   - Go to metamask, send to `Gateway smart contract address` (see [Testnet Release](/testnet-releases)), paste hex from `execute_data` into Hex Data field, and send the transaction
+   - Go to metamask, send a transaction to `Gateway smart contract address`, paste hex from `execute_data` above into Hex Data field

       Keep in mind not to transfer any tokens

-   (Note that the "To Address" is the address of Axelar Gateway smart contract, which you can find under [Testnet Release](/testnet-releases), and the "Add Data" field is the command data you got from the previous step)
+      (Note that the "To Address" is the address of Axelar Gateway smart contract, which you can find under [Testnet Release](/testnet-releases))

 You can now open Metamask, select "Assets", then "Add Token", then "Custom Token", and paste the Ethereum token contract address (see [Testnet Release](/testnet-releases) and look for the corresponding token address).

 ### Burn ERC20 wrapped tokens and send back to Axelar Network
 1. Create a deposit address on Ethereum

-   [token] is one of `uaxl`, `satoshi`, and `uphoton`
+   [token] is what you minted before, one of `uaxl`, `satoshi`, and `uphoton`

-   [key-name] is the name you used in Exercise 3

    ```
    axelard tx evm link ethereum axelarnet $(axelard keys show [key-name] -a) [token] --from [key-name]
    ```